 Using this new biomaterial, they were able to produce a shoe range called Algikicks.
-Aleksandra calls it a revolutionary sneaker because of its environmental friendly features.
-The sneaker is comfortable, durable and sustanable.
+Aleksandra calls it a revolutionary sneaker because of its environmentally friendly features.
+The sneaker is comfortable, durable and sustainable.

-The natual properties found in kelp means that shoe is biodegradable, making it a non-harmful way to get rid of old kicks.
+The natural properties found in kelp means that the shoe is biodegradable, making it a non-harmful way to get rid of old kicks.
 “The nutrients can be reclaimed to feed the next generation of product,” explains the designer.

 In 2017, Alginit received the ‘sustainable planet’ prize from the National Geographic ‘Chasing Genius’ award, where they won 25 thousand dollars to further their research.

 More on conscious fashion: